TinScarecrow™

 From the Synthesist-Hardware-Depot

-I used to build my desktop computer every 6ish years because it was a lot of effort and I lost track of time since the last one.
+I used to build my desktop computer every six or so years because it was a lot of effort and I lost track of time since the last one.
 The last computer I built was a 3700X and an RTX 2080.
 I replaced this one because the hardware was so effectively cooled that it heated me up instead and left me feeling sick.
 I thought it was time for a more efficient system that did not leave me feeling ill.
 January 2024 came and I bought an Alienware Aurora R15 for $2300 at a time when the video card for the system cost that much.
 I also got a 7900x, 1 TB Western Digital Black SSD, 32 GB DDR5 RAM, and a 2 TB traditional drive.
 I ran out of room fast because I kept my entire library of frequently used games there.
 The end of the warranty could not come soon enough.
 I replaced the 1 TB with a Samsung 990 4 TB SSD.
-The drive works great and lets me install all my games and other digital content.
+The upgrade gave me enough room for my full game and media library.
 The last change I made was converting Windows Home to Pro.
 Since I got this through Amazon during the New Year, there were not many upgrade options.
 Moving from Windows Home to Pro made all the little quirks I like to have from working as a technician come back.
 Drive encryption and group policy tools were some of these.

 Knowing that Alienware does not shortcut on specs made this purchase easier.
 They did what I would have done when I did not have the time anymore.

 The other upgrade I like to do is Samsung Galaxy Ultra every two years.
 The Galaxy Ultra monitors my heart, and I give that data to my doctors as a painless way to keep track.
 Why not plus or other models?
-First, I stress about battery life which is my reason to not get an EV either.
-The second is whether I play games or do other tasks I wear out the phone.
-When the phone is my daily driver, I need a good strong device.
+I stress about battery life which is my reason to not get an EV either.
+Between gaming and everyday use, I tend to wear out phones fairly quickly.
+When the phone is my daily driver, I need a reliable device.
 I considered Apple devices as I had to use one as a technician.
-The Apple ecosystem simply does not work for me at home with so many non-Apple devices like my HD DVD drive or my 4k Blue ray drive.
+The Apple ecosystem simply does not work for me at home with so many non-Apple devices like my HD DVD drive or my 4k Blu-ray drive.
 To keep my Windows/Android set up going, I have kept to Samsung for this task.